Aaron Hicks Player Props: Yankees vs. Athletics

 Aaron Hicks At The Plate

-- Hicks has gotten a hit in six of 22 games this year (27.3%), with multiple hits twice.
+- Hicks has a double, a home run and six walks while hitting .153.

-- In 22 games played this season, he has not hit a long ball.
+- This year, Hicks has posted at least one hit in seven of 24 games (29.2%), and had multiple hits twice.

-- Hicks has picked up an RBI twice this season, but just one in each of those games.
+- Hicks has driven in a run in three games this season (12.5%), including one multiple-RBI game.

-- He has scored at least one run five times this year (22.7%), including one multi-run game.
+- In seven of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.